Lymphoma symptoms

 Difficulty recovering from infections

-Normally, white blood cells fight infections.
-If you have lymphoma, cancerous white blood cells (that make up the lymphoma) are produced instead of the healthy white blood cells.
+Usually, white blood cells fight infections.
+If you have lymphoma, the lymphoma cells (cancerous white blood cells) are produced instead of the healthy white blood cells.
 This can make you develop infections more easily.
-The infections could be more severe or last for longer than they would normally.

 See your GP if you’re worried that you’re not getting better after a minor infection.